A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit: Experiments

+The ablation studies identify grid size and region-growing tolerance as the dominant parameters.
+Increasing the grid size beyond the optimized 4 $\xtimes$ 4 configuration degrades both pixel-level and image-level performance, as large grids favor global context at the expense of fine-grained anomalies.
+In contrast, smaller grids exploit the reference image more effectively by emphasizing local deviations.
+Region growing tolerance governs how anomaly scores are aggregated: lower tolerances cause a modest decrease in P.AP with little effect on I.AUROC, while higher tolerances rapidly degrade performance by incorrectly including non-anomalous pixels.
+For noise handling, kernel size has a larger influence than the Gaussian standard deviation; larger kernels risk removing truly anomalous pixels, whereas smaller kernels fail to suppress background fluctuations.
+The optimized configuration (a 4 $\xtimes$ 4 grid, tolerance of 50 MRAD score, kernel size of 20\%, and standard deviation of 5) provides a practical balance between localization sensitivity and robustness.

-Importantly, MRAD’s simple statistical formulation and few tunable parameters make it interpretable and easy to adapt across different operational scenarios.
-Unlike deep learning approaches, which are often black boxes that can require retraining, MRAD’s explicit use of background statistics provides predictable behavior.
+These results illustrate how MRAD’s simple statistical formulation and few tunable parameters yield interpretable behavior and straightforward adaptation to different operational scenarios.
+Unlike deep learning approaches, which typically behave as black boxes and often require retraining, MRAD’s explicit use of background statistics produces predictable responses to changes in illumination and scene content.
+Moreover, this statistical approach avoids the data dependence of deep learning: acquiring large on-orbit datasets is prohibitively expensive, and training on synthetic imagery introduces a sim-to-real gap that can undermine on-orbit performance.
+MRAD sidesteps these issues by generating a reference image at inference time from a known CAD model and pose estimate.

-Furthermore, this statistical approach circumvents the significant data dependency of deep learning.
-Acquiring extensive real data in orbit is prohibitively expensive, and training on synthetic data introduces a sim-to-real gap that can compromise on-orbit performance.
-MRAD avoids these challenges of data acquisition and domain adaptation by generating its reference image at inference time from a known CAD model and pose information.
-However, this reliance on a predefined model also presents limitations; because MRAD does not learn from data, its performance is limited by the quality of the reference image and the validity of the underlying statistical assumptions.
+This design also introduces limitations.
+Because MRAD does not learn from data, its performance is constrained by the fidelity of the CAD model, the quality of the rendered reference image, and the validity of its statistical assumptions.

+Finally, while the present analysis focuses on free-floating anomalies, since MRAD operates on a per-image basis with a rendered reference, the same framework could naturally be extended to inspection tasks such as detecting structural damage or surface degradation.